Okipa/laravel-bootstrap-components/README.md

 ## Installation

-* Install the package with composer :
+* Install the package with composer:
 ```bash
 composer require "okipa/laravel-bootstrap-components:^2.0"
 ```

 ## Configuration

-Publish the package configuration file to customize it if necessary :
+Publish the package configuration file to customize it if necessary:

 ```bash
 php artisan vendor:publish --tag=bootstrap-components:config